 “In the first film, Thor finds himself in a small town in New Mexico, facing an enemy on the Main Street of the town just as Superman would in Man of Steel two years later.
 Instead of flying into battle, however, Thor’s first thought is for the civilians, as he acts not to defeat the enemy but to distract it while they help people escape.
 This act, along with his willingness to sacrifice his life, is what makes him worthy of Mjolnir and allows him to defeat the machine.
 Thor only fights once he’s sure that he has saved as many people as possible.
 This theme is continued in The Avengers.”

 14. The First Shot Became the Last

 Thor ends in a brilliantly edited sequence in which Heimdell informs Thor that Jane continues searching for him before we cut to Earth to see her doing exactly that, a close-up of her bearing an assured smile cutting back to a shot of Thor smiling in admiration of her fortitude.
 However, this particular sequence with Jane, Eric, and Darcy on Earth was actually meant to be the opening shot of the movie.
-Branagh doesn’t elaborate beyond that.
+Branagh, sadly, doesn’t elaborate beyond that.